suchanek/proteusPy/documents/proteusPyJOSS.md

 # General Usage
 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
-The ``notebooks`` directory contains all of my Jupyter notebooks and is a good place to start.
-The ``DisulfideAnalysis.ipynb`` notebook contains the first analysis paper.
-The ``programs`` subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, (``DisulfideDownloader.py``), extracting the disulfides and creating the database loaders (``DisulfideExtractor.py``) and cluster analysis (``DisulfideClass_Analysis.py``).
+The [notebooks]() directory contains all of my Jupyter notebooks and is a good place to start.
+The [DisulfideAnalysis.ipynb](https://github.com/suchanek/proteusPy/blob/master/notebooks/DisulfideAnalysis.ipynb) notebook contains the first analysis paper.
+The [programs](https://github.com/suchanek/proteusPy/tree/master/programs) subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py), extracting the disulfides and creating the database loaders [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py) and cluster analysis [DisulfideClass_Analysis.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py).

-The first time one loads the database via ``Load_PDB_SS()`` the system will attempt to download the full and subset database from my Google Drive.
+The first time one loads the database via [Load_PDB_SS()](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html#Load_PDB_SS) the system will attempt to download the full and subset database from my Google Drive.
 If this fails the system will attempt to rebuild the database from the repo's ``data`` subdirectory (not the package's).
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via ``pip`` it will fail.

 # Class Details
 The primary classes developed for ``proteusPy`` are described briefly below.
 Please see the [API](https://suchanek.github.io/proteusPy/proteusPy.html) for details.